palma-ice/yelmo-docs/docs/optimization.md

 diminish to near zero, and `cf_ref~0.0` (near, but not zero) will give fast sliding.
 This gives a convenient range for optimization.

+Parameters that control the total run time are hard coded:

+- `qmax`: number of total iterations to run, where `qmax-1` is the number of optimization steps, during which `cf_ref` is updated, and the last step is a steady-state run with `cf_ref` held constant.
+- `time_iter`: time to run the model for each iteration before updating `cf_ref`.
+- `time_steady`: Time to run the model to steady state with `cf_ref` held constant (last iteration step).

-The program runs for `time_iter=500` years with a given initial field of `cf_ref` (with `C_bed` and `beta` updating every time step to follow changes in `u/v` and `N_eff`).
+So, the program runs for, e.g., `time_iter=500` years with a given initial field of `cf_ref` (with `C_bed` and `beta` updating every time step to follow changes in `u/v` and `N_eff`).
 At the end of `time_iter`, the error in ice thickness is determined and used to update `cf_ref` via the function `update_cf_ref_thickness_simple`.
 The model is again run for `time_iter` years and the process is repeated.

-There are a few parameters related to the optimization that can change to improve the results.
-These step changes are controlled via the following options hard-coded at the start of the program:
-- `iter_steps`: array that holds the number of iterations for which the optimization parameters should be set.
-- `topo_rels`: array that holds the values of the parameter `topo_rel` to be updated.
-- `topo_rel_taus`: array that holds the values of the parameter `topo_rel_tau` to be updated.
-- `H_scales`: array that holds the values of the parameter `H_scale` to be updated.
+Two important parameters control the optimization process: `tau` and `H_scale`.
-Simply put, if the total iterations surpasses the current value of `iter_steps`, then the program advances to the next parameter values in the list.
-When `topo_rel=1`, the ice thickness in Yelmo is relaxed to the reference thickess over the ice shelves, where `topo_rel_tau` is the time scale of that relaxation.
-A lower value of `topo_rel_tau` means the ice shelves are held closer to the observed values. `H_scale` controls the scaling of the ice thickness error, which determines how to modify `cf_ref` at each iteration.
+The optimization works best when the ice shelves are relaxed to the reference (observed) ice thickness in the beginning of the simulation, and then gradually allowed to freely evolve. `tau` is the time scale of relaxation, which is applied in Yelmo as `yelmo1%tpo%par%topo_rel_tau`.
+A lower value of `tau` means that the ice shelves are more tightly held to the observed thickness.
+Likewise, H_scale` controls the scaling of the ice thickness error, which determines how to modify `cf_ref` at each iteration.
 A higher value of `H_scale` means that changes to `cf_ref` will be applied more slowly.

+These parameters are designed to change over time with the simulation. `tau` is set to `rel_tau1` from the start of the simulation until `rel_time1`.
+Between `rel_time1` and `rel_time2`, `tau` is linearly scaled from the value of `rel_tau1` to `rel_tau2`.
+Once `rel_time2` is reached, relaxation in the model is disabled, and the ice shelves are allowed to freely evolve.
+Analogously, `H_scale` is modified the same way: it is constant at the value of `scale_H1` until `scale_time1`, linearly scaled between `scale_time1` and `scale_time2`, and then constant thereafter at the value of `scale_H2`.
+Increasing the value of `H_scale` over time helps to avoid oscillations in the optimization procedure as `cf_ref` approaches the best fit.

+Finally, after `qmax-1` iterations or `time=(qmax-1)*time_iter`, `cf_ref` is held
+constant, and the simulation runs for `time_steady` years to equilibrate the model with the current conditions.
+This step minimizes drift in the final result and confirms that the optimized `cf_ref` field works well.